haandol/honey/README.md

 6. Run `$python robot.py`.
 Python 3.5.3+ is required.
 7. Invite your bot to the channel `/invite @YOUR_BOT_NAME`

+> 👹 2nd step is important because RTM is working only with legacy bot.

 ### Play with it on the Slack

 Type command with Command Prefix (default is `!` ) on the channel where the bot is on.